Timeline of the Yemeni revolution (23 September – December 2011): 4 October

-Security forces shelled residential areas in Ta'izz, killing seven and leaving 122 injured.
-Two civilians were killed by shelling in Sana'a, in the crossfire between loyalist and dissident troops, and six more were injured in the fighting.
+Security forces shelled residential areas in Taiz, killing seven and leaving 122 injured.
+Two civilians were killed by shelling in Sanaa, in the crossfire between loyalist and dissident troops, and six more were injured in the fighting.
 Tens of thousands of protesters turned out to criticise Saleh and the United Nations for failing to negotiate an end to the crisis.
 The Yemeni opposition declared that due to the violence used against protesters, "The dialogue with the regime has stopped."

 7 October – Friday of al-Hamdi

 Massive anti-government protests spread across Yemen on Friday as demonstrators called for the departure of the country's embattled president and his allies.
 Activists dubbed the day "the Friday of al-Hamdi," a reference to Ibrahim al-Hamdi, a popular former president of North Yemen who was slain in 1977.
 North and South Yemen merged into the Republic of Yemen in 1990.
-The estimated number of protesters across the country totaled three million, with 800,000 alone in the capital of Sana'a, according to a count of numbers from eyewitnesses.
+The estimated number of protesters across the country totaled three million, with 800,000 alone in the capital of Sanaa, according to a count of numbers from eyewitnesses.
 That count could not be verified independently.
 People in the south as well as the north hailed al-Hamdi and called for President Ali Abdullah Saleh to leave government.

 14 October – Friday of Victory for Yemen and Syria

 Demonstrators on Friday called for the United Nations to intervene to put Yemeni President Ali Abdullah Saleh on trial in the wake of a crackdown on anti-regime protests that has cost hundreds of lives.
-"We want the world to pass a resolution which defends the blood of the revolutionaries," protesters chanted at a huge gathering near "Change Square" in central Sana'a that has become the epicenter of a campaign to oust Saleh.
+"We want the world to pass a resolution which defends the blood of the revolutionaries," protesters chanted at a huge gathering near "Change Square" in central Sanaa that has become the epicenter of a campaign to oust Saleh.
 The demonstrators, who protest organizers said numbered in the hundreds of thousands, called for the veteran leader to go on trial.
 "There will be no immunity...
 Saleh and his cronies must face trial," chanted the protesters, gathered after weekly Muslim prayers as on every Friday since the outbreak of their campaign in late January.

 15 October

-Yemeni security forces opened fire on thousands of protesters in Sana'a as they marched toward the city centre from Change Square, killing at least 64 people and wounding several dozen.
+Yemeni security forces opened fire on thousands of protesters in Sanaa as they marched toward the city centre from Change Square, killing at least 64 people and wounding several dozen.
 The same day, The Siege of Dammaj began.